-Israel retained the legal services of the American Freedom Law Center (AFLC) because we specialize in defending the free speech rights of Christians, and, most important, because we are successful.
+Israel retained the legal services of the American Freedom Law Center (AFLC), a national, nonprofit public interest law firm that specializes in defending the free speech rights of Christians.

 Robert Muise, Co-Founder and Senior Counsel of AFLC, commented, “Make no mistake, Christians who defend their religion and speak out against Islam are being persecuted right here in the United States.
 This is not only happening in Egypt and Libya.
 And what you are witnessing is the enforcement of sharia by a hostile mob and law enforcement aiding and abetting in violation of our Constitution.”

 AFLC Co-Founder and Senior Counsel David Yerushalmi added, “Federal and local government officials appear to be serial violators of the Constitution when it comes to defending the free speech rights of Christians who seek to evangelize Muslims or criticize Islam.
 Under sharia, this is known as dhimmitude, which is the status that Islamic law mandates for non-Muslims, primarily Jews and Christians, that deprives them of equality of rights and seeks to subdue them under Islamic rule.”